meilisearch/landing/README.md

 <br/>

 👋 Hi!
-Welcome to Meilisearch's landing repository.
+Welcome to Meilisearch's landing page repository.

-Our landing is available at this address: [https://www.meilisearch.com](https://www.meilisearch.com).
+Our landing page is available at this address: [https://www.meilisearch.com](https://www.meilisearch.com).

 If you find any bug on it, this is the right place to [open an issue](https://github.com/meilisearch/landing/issues/new).